-OFSA works with students, alumni, faculty, staff, parents, and other invested constituents to enhance the development of Lehigh University students through Greek membership.
+The Fraternity and Sorority Life (FSL) team and others in the Office of Student Involvement works with students, alumni, faculty, staff, parents, and other invested constituents to enhance the development of Lehigh University students through their fraternity or sorority membership.
 Our staff works with fraternity and sorority members to provide support and educational, cultural, and leadership development programs which meet their needs beyond the classroom.

-- To learn about the history and progress of each chapter, go to our "Accreditation" section by clicking here.
-Click on a specific chapter's name for an in-depth report.
+Accreditaiton is a great way to learn about the history, values, and progress of each cahpter.
+To learn more about our chapters through Accreditation, go tou our Accreditaton webpage by clicking here.
+Clicking on a specific chapter's name will provide an in-depth report.

 Lehigh values transparency in our fraternity and sorority system.
 You can find a breakdown of chapter conduct issues for our recognized fraternities and sororities on the Conduct page of our website or by clicking here.
 We encourage you to talk with your student about any incidents their chapter, or their perspective chapter, may be experiencing.